ImmoMakelaarVergelijker

 1. Calculate the surface area to be painted in m²

-• Walls: height × width of each wall.
+• Walls: height × width of each wall, added together.

 2. Determine the number of coats